Multiple-testing correction

 We can reduce the overall MTC burden by choosing which terms to test.
 For example, if we choose to test only ten terms out of 450, then the mutliplication factor of the Bonferroni correction is only 10 instead of 450, and more p-values may “survive” the multiple-testing correction.

 In the context of GPSEA, we represent the concept of phenotype filtering by PhenotypeMtcFilter.
-The filter must be chosen before the MultiPhenotypeAnalysis, such as HpoTermAnalysis, is run:
+We provide three filtering strategies.

 Test all terms

-The first MTC filtering strategy is the simplest - do not apply any filtering at all.
-This will result in testing all terms.
-We do not recommend this strategy, but it can be useful to disable MTC filtering.
+The first MT filtering strategy is the simplest - do not apply any filtering at all.
+This will result in testing all terms and we do not recommend this strategy, but it can be used to disable MT filtering.

 The strategy is implemented in UseAllTermsMtcFilter.